tadipavankumarreddy/naresh_tech_batch25/notes.md

 2. When the fragment is no longer visible, it follows this flow:
    1. onPause() -> onStop() -> onDestroyView() -> onDestroy() -> onDetach()

+### Fragment Communication
+Fragment Communication in android involves enabling communication between different fragments or between a fragment and it's parent activity.
+Kotlin Simplifies the fragment communication using `interfaces`, `ViewModel`,or fragment-specific communication methods like `setFragmentResult` API.

+- Using Interfaces (Traditional Approach)
+- Using SharedViewModel
+-